taw00/manuscript-css/README.md

 files, but it's not a piece of cake.
 Read more about that in [README-structure-summary.md](README-structure-summary.md).

-3. Missing: (Poetry) No 2nd page+ of poem continuation blocks.
-   It's on my to-do list to fix the poetry manuscript stuff.
-Right now, manuscript.css can produce reasonable manuscript for a solitary poem, but for a multi-poem document, it cannot produce a manuscript that meets industry spec.

 Also check out the myriad of authoring platforms out there: Scrivener, Novlr, LivingWriter, Dabble, Ulysses, Storyist (Apple-only, blech!), Final Draft (for screenwriters), Quoll Writer (Windows-only and not sure if Quoll Writer can